gohugoio/hugo/content/templates/local-file-templates.md

 The `readDir` function returns an array of [`os.FileInfo`](https://golang.org/pkg/os/#FileInfo).
 It takes the file's `path` as a single string argument.
 This path can be to any directory of your website (i.e. as found on your server's file system).

-Whether the path is absolute or relative makes no difference, because&mdash;at least for `readDir`&mdash;the root of your website (typically `./public/`) in effect becomes both:
+Whether the path is absolute or relative does not matter because---at least for `readDir`---the root of your website (typically `./public/`) in effect becomes both:

-1. The filesystem root; and
+1. The file system root
-1. The current working directory.
+2. The current working directory

 ## Example Shortcode: List Directory's Files